 It is appropriate that this 200th anniversary of Pride and Prejudice has been celebrated horticulturally as well as in so many other ways.
 Two beautiful roses have been named after Jane Austen – ‘Rosa, Pride of Jane’ is a blushing pale pink rose created in her honour by the Jane Austen Society of the Netherlands, and there is ‘Pride and Prejudice’, a Harkness floribunda rose in pale peach.
 There is also a white English rose called ‘Winchester Cathedral’ named after the place where she is buried, and which flourishes at her former home in Chawton today.

 Next time you are in England, why not visit Jane Austen’s garden and home, or the Georgian garden at Bath?
-And what better way is there to celebrate this important anniversary year than by reading or re-reading the immortal Pride and Prejudice!
+And what better way is there to celebrate our love of Austen than by reading or re-reading the immortal Pride and Prejudice!

 You can read more about Jane Austen and the writing of Pride and Prejudice in my book, Happily Ever After: Celebrating Jane Austen’s Pride and Prejudice, (published by Frances Lincoln, UK, 2013, A$30).
 It’s available from all good bookshops, or to order a signed copy, email me.